 H A R P R E C O R D I N G S

 Tom's first recordings as a harp player took place in '67, when the Yerba Buena did several sessions for L.A. jazz label Good Time Jazz.
 "None of the stuff was ever issued, thank God.
 We were pretty good on our instruments and our hearts were in the right place, but my 16-year-old whitebread voice was pretty lame..."

 Ball spent most of the '70s wandering around the world but by 1978 he was road-weary and settled in Santa Barbara, where he soon made the acquaintance of guitarist Kenny Sultan (see Tom Ball and Kenny Sultan website.)
 The duo has eight CDs out -- all of which feature Tom's harp work prominently.
-In addition he has played on about 250 other CDs, in styles as seemingly dissimilar as blues, folk, country, pop, R&R and bluegrass (see discography.)
+In addition he has played on nearly 300 other CDs, in styles as seemingly dissimilar as blues, folk, country, pop, R&R and bluegrass (see discography.)